HeliumAce/personal-site/case-studies/premium.md

 highlights: Owned the end-to-end delivery of Atlassian Free and Premium plans across Jira and Confluence.
 ---
 ## Snapshot
-### ✨ Highlights
+### ✨ Challenge
-- Delivered Free and Premium plans for Jira and Confluence
-- Owned the end-to-end experience and design quality across the entire program of work
-- Led a team of 40+ designers across multiple distinct orgs
+Atlassian's single-tier pricing was a barrier to cloud adoption.
+Potential customers faced an all-or-nothing decision that excluded smaller teams and enterprises alike.
+Meanwhile, cloud revenue growth had plateaued.
+We needed a new approach to open the funnel and accelerate cloud growth.

+The challenge wasn't just adding pricing tiers.
+We needed to redesign the entire customer journey across numerous teams spanning multiple products, geographies, and organizational structures.
+All while maintaining end-to-end consistency and quality across touchpoints.

 ### 🎯 Impact
+- **Opened the cloud funnel** — Free and Premium plans removed barriers for millions of potential users
-- Increased the percentage of revenue attributed to Atlassian Cloud products from 50% to 60%
+- **Accelerated growth** — Increased cloud revenue percentage from 50% to 60% within one year
-- Contributed to a total revenue increase of over $100M between Q1 2020 and Q1 2021
+- **Delivered significant revenue impact** — Contributed to over $100M revenue increase between Q1 2020 and Q1 2021
+- **Unified fragmented experiences** — Created consistent end-to-end pricing & packaging journeys across all Atlassian products and tiers

 ---